-• The proposed expansion will lead to the loss and degradation of low sensitivity natural vegetation in the development footprint.
-This impact will however be mitigated to a satisfactory level with the implementation of the recommended mitigation measures and adherence to the EMPr.
+- The proposed development will have a negative biophysical impact due to the loss of critically endangered indigenous vegetation.
+This impact will however be mitigated to a satisfactory level with the implementation of the preferred alternative, the recommended mitigation measures and adherence to the EMPr and proposed Restoration Plan. - During the construction phase traffic, noise, visual and dust impacts can be expected, which will only be temporary and is expected to be negligible with the implementation of the EMPr.